Skip to content

 But if all you need is invoicing, Wave is still one of the easiest and best options.
 As a freelancer operating on my own, I've used Wave for years, and I still love it.
 My favorite feature: automated bookkeeping automatically categorizes transactions and even merges duplicate journal entries (like recognizing that a wire transfer payment to your bank is the same as the invoice payment you logged in the app).
 I've watched this feature get smarter over the last few years, and it makes keeping track of cash flow so much easier.

-Plus, you can connect Wave to Zapier, so you can automate even more of your invoicing workflows.
-Here are some ideas to get you started.
+You can connect Wave to Zapier, so you can automate even more of your invoicing workflows.
+Learn more about how to automate Wave, or try these pre-made workflows.

 • Wave logo

-What's included in Wave's free plan: All invoicing, accounting, and banking features
+What's included in Wave's free plan: Unlimited invoices and clients, plus all invoicing and basic accounting and banking features

 Wave payment processing fees: 2.9% + $0.60 per transaction for card payments (3.4% + $0.60 for card payments from American Express); 1% per transaction for bank payments (ACH)